matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The Sync VM is a high-efficient, Turing-complete, SNARK-friendly virtual machine for executing zkSync smart contracts.

-State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high-load, allowing executing transactions in a blink of an eye.
+State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high-load, allowing to execute transactions in a blink of an eye.

 The machine is SNARK-friendly, that is, the execution trace can be proven in SNARKs.
 However, it does not require a circuit per program.
 A single circuit can be used instead, which needs to be audited only once.

 The target proof system of the Sync VM is [PLONK](https://eprint.iacr.org/2019/953).

 ## Zinc

 [Zinc](https://github.com/matter-labs/zinc) is an emerging framework for developing smart contracts and SNARK circuits on the zkSync platform.

 Existing ZKP frameworks lack functionality specific for smart contracts.
 Security and safety aspects are crucial for developing smart contracts since they deal with valuable financial assets.
 Modern smart contract languages, such as Simplicity or Libra's Move, deliberately made design choices that favor safety and formal verifiability of the code over generalistic expressiveness.

 Zinc is created to fill the gap between the two worlds: to provide a smart contract language optimized for ZKP circuits, which is reliable and simple at the same time, and can be quickly learned by a large number of software developers.

 The framework includes a simple, Turing-complete, safety-focused, general-purpose language, designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
 Syntax and semantic closely